raul23/LyricsScraping/README.md

 ## Dependencies
 * `Python 3.7`
-* `BeautifulSoup` : for parsing the lyrics webpage
+* `BeautifulSoup` : for parsing the lyrics webpages
 * `requests` : for requesting the HTML content of a lyrics webpage
 * `yaml` : for reading configuration files (e.g. logging)